ridhwaans/image-comparison/README.md

 Run `python -m pytest image_comparison.py` or see line `133` and the *testing section* for instructions

 ## notes on design and implementation
-When desiging the solution, I enforced SOLID/DRY principles to keep my code clean and organized into single responsibility methods.
+I have kept the code clean and organized into single responsibility methods, guided by SOLID/DRY principles.
-I wanted to keep requiring non-standard, third party libraries at a mininum so the solution is lightweights.
-There is some defensive programming for error checking input and making sure the program handles errors/exceptions gracefully.
+I wanted to keep requiring non-standard, third party libraries at a mininum to reduce bloat so the solution is lightweight.
+There is some defensive programming and error checking such that exceptions are handled gracefully & there are no silent failures.
-In terms of implementing the image comparison algorithm, I researched top methods used by the python data community for image processing.
-I found approaches such as `pillow imagechops` difference, `mean squared error` in `numpy` to be useful.
+I investigated different implementations for the image comparison, and I found approaches such as `pillow imagechops` difference, `mean squared error` in `numpy` to be useful.
 In the end, I utilized the `opencv2` & `skimage.measure` library to measure the structural similarity index and return the difference between a pair of images.

 ## testing
-As noted before, automated test suite coverage builds confidence & quality before shipping.
-Due to brevity of time, full coverage is due to be completed for demonstration purposes.
+Due to brevity of time, full coverage is due to be completed.
+Unit tests are for demonstration purposes.
 Lines `142` to `156` includes `pytest` python tests for testing the edge cases of `getCsv` of the `ImageComparison` class
 Additional test cases to do include:
 - unit tests for other components' functionality,